ubuntu/libreoffice-style-yaru-fullcolor/CONTRIBUTING.md

 ⚠ These are the instructions for contributing and modifying the Libreoffice Yaru icon theme.
 If you're not a developer, follow the install instructions in the [README.md](./README.md).

-You need to install these packges to working on the icons:
+You need to install these packages to working on the icons:

 ```bash
 sudo apt install inkscape optipng git